fwiko/bind-keylogger/README.md

 ## **Client**

-Makes a connection to the server and sends keylogger data over the socket connection when a key is pressed.
+Connects to the server and sends keylogger data over the connection when a key is pressed.

 **To run the client without building an executeable.**